-Cranfields’ wooden furniture is traditionally handcrafted in NZ out of solid oak - making each piece guaranteed to handle the demands of modern day living.
+Cranfields’ wooden furniture is traditionally handcrafted (or handmade) in NZ out of solid oak - making each piece guaranteed to handle the demands of modern day living.
 The range includes living room, dining and bedroom pieces.

 The timber is stained according to your choice from the five colour options - natural through to dark.
 It is then sealed, shellacked, impregnated with Danish oil which makes it heat resistant and low maintenance,and then waxed and polished.
 This is known as the traditional French Polish finish.